-We use genetic markers to study plant taxonomy, evolution and conservation.
+- We use genetic and genomic techniques to study plant diversity